http2/http2.github.io/faq/index.md

 `h2c`-only servers can accept a request containing the Upgrade header field with a fixed 101 response.
 Requests without the `h2c` upgrade token can be rejected with a 505 (HTTP Version Not Supported) status code that contains the Upgrade header field.
 Servers that don't wish to process the HTTP/1.1 response should reject stream 1 with a REFUSED_STREAM error code immediately after sending the connection preface to encourage the client to retry the request over the upgraded HTTP/2 connection.

+### Is the priority example in Section 5.3.2 incorrect?

+No.  Stream B has weight 4, stream C has weight 12.
+To determine the proportion of the available resources that each of these streams receive, sum all the weights (16) and divide each stream weight by the total weight.
+Stream B therefore receives one-quarter of the available resources and stream C receives three-quarters.
+Consequently, as the specification states: [stream B ideally receives one-third of the resources allocated to stream C](http://http2.github.io/http2-spec/#rfc.section.5.3.2).

 ## Deployment Questions